albertrz/shared-lists-back/README.md

 export MONGODB_URL="mongodb+srv://admin:1.1.1.1.1.@46.183.112.240:49156/lists?retryWrites=true&w=majority"

 # Start the service:
-uvicorn app:app --reload
+uvicorn app:app/app --reload
 ```

 (Check out [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) if you need a MongoDB database.)

 Now you can load http://localhost:8000 in your browser ... but there won't be much to see until you've inserted some data.

-If you have any questions or suggestions, check out the [MongoDB Community Forums](https://developer.mongodb.com/community/forums/)!
+If you have any questions or suggestions, check out the [MongoDB Community Forums](https://developer.mongodb.com/community/forums/)